The Importance of Contextual Learning

 By understanding the bigger picture, or the reason behind a specific task, learners have an easier time reflecting and assimilating the theory into a specific context.

 Learning new software can especially benefit hugely from a contextualized approach.
-With digital adoption tools (like ClickLearn), teaching and learning not only takes place within the new environment (software like Microsoft Dynamics or Salesforce, for instance), but the students can choose the right type of content that best suits their learning.
+With digital adoption tools (like ClickLearn), teaching and learning not only takes place within the new environment (software like Microsoft Dynamics or Salesforce, for instance), but the employees can choose the right type of content that best suits their learning.
 For some, that could mean reading detailed documentation, but for others, visual or audio cues could be more effective.

 4 main benefits of contextual learning